alliekim13/alliekim13.github.io/projects/alloy.md

 The problem that the app seeks to solve is that it is often difficult for students interested in working on projects to find a team of people with the right set of skills.
 The idea behind Alloy was to create an application that helps UH students find teams.
 It allows students who either have a project idea or want to work on a side project to connect with potential team members based on skills needed to complete the project.

 Some of the use cases include:
-* Creating profiles that list skills
+* reating profiles that list skills
 * Creating projects that other people can browse and join
 * Suggesting relevant projects based on a user's skills
 * Searching for people and projects based on skills